Figueroa Street: Kobe Bryant Boulevard

-"My Figueroa" development plan and 2028 Summer Olympics
+"My Figueroa" and 2028 Summer Olympics

-The Figueroa Corridor Streetscape project is a city led effort to beautify and improve the boulevard by adding pedestrian friendly amenities.
-The beautification project began on 7th street in Downtown Los Angeles, by Crypto.com Arena and terminates at Exposition Park at USC.
+The Figueroa Corridor Streetscape project was a city led effort to beautify and improve the boulevard by adding pedestrian friendly amenities.
+The beautification project began on 7th street in Downtown Los Angeles, by Crypto.com Arena and extended into Exposition Park by USC.
 The project began in 2017 and was completed by the end of 2018.
-It aimed to improve transit and pedestrian access, protected bike lanes totally protected by physical barriers, a more organized and efficient street by adding better signalization and signage, high-visibility crosswalks, transit platforms, more street trees, public art and wider sidewalks.
+It aimed to improve transit and pedestrian access, it added protected bike lanes with physical barriers, a more organized and efficient street by adding better signalization and safety signage, high-visibility crosswalks, transit platforms, more trees, public art and wider sidewalks.
 The $20 million Figueroa Corridor Streetscape project was funded by a Proposition 1C grant.
-After delays, work was expected to commence in the summer of 2016 and was expected to be completed by March 2017, when the prop 1C grant expired.
+After delays, work commence in the summer of 2016 and was expected to be completed by March 2017, when the prop 1C grant expired.
 The Los Angeles 2028 organizing committee plan to use this corridor as a planned "Live Site", an area dedicated as a central pedestrian corridor, linking all of the Downtown LA venues together during the 2028 Olympic & Paralympic Games.